WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email-week-one.md

 Workday is the Human Resources software tool at WEHI.
 You will receive an email from Workday and will need to fill in all the forms before you start.
 You may not receive the Workday email before your start date.
 This is OK, you will just need to wait and use your student email for the time being.
 Please also note that there is a Workday FAQ you can find in the FAQ below..

-Itt is usually an issue with students to have issues with Workday.
+It is usually an issue with students to have issues with Workday.

 Please go to [the FAQ and look through all the Workday issues](https://wehi-researchcomputing.github.io/faq#onboarding-onto-the-internship-program-workday) before your start setting up Workday.